Elnaril/uniswap-universal-router-decoder/README.md

 The library exposes a class, `RouterDecoder` with several public methods that can be used to decode or encode UR data.

 ### How to decode a transaction input
-To decode a transaction input, use the `decode_function_input` method as follow:
+To decode a transaction input, use the `decode_function_input` method as follows:

 ```python
 from uniswap_universal_router_decoder.router_decoder import RouterDecoder